27 Apr America’s Impact on Fire/Life Safety Around the Globe

 fire protection engineer, TERPconsulting

-Foreign projects offer a glimpse into international architecture, engineering and construction methods.
+Foreign projects offer a glimpse into international architecture, engineering, and construction methods.

 I have been fortunate to work on numerous sprinkler projects in my current capacity as a fire protection engineer with TERPconsulting and in a previous role as a general manager for an American fire/life safety consulting company based in the Gulf Cooperation Council (GCC) with primary focus in the Kingdom of Saudi Arabia (KSA) since 2012.
 Project scopes and sprinkler system types under my responsibility have varied greatly over the years, varying from residential applications and commercial systems (Light and Ordinary Hazard, Groups 1 and 2), including high-rise buildings, to industrial (oil and gas) applications and various storage facilities (I.e., in-rack, CMSA, ESFR, etc.).

 One of the major pitfalls of working on projects overseas is that oftentimes we become involved very late in the project.
-The inherent nature of construction in KSA is that the installation proceeds while the design is still being done or is believed to be done.
+The inherent nature of construction in KSA is that the installation proceeds while the design is still being prepared or is believed to be completed.
 That often comes to a halt once they become aware of the third-party design review and/or certification requirements.
-The hardest, and often worst, part of the job is communicating to the contractor that has done this preliminary design work and/or installation is that the system does not meet NFPA 13/30 requirements as is presently configured.
-Once this initial hurdle and the schedule impact are overcome, the project can proceed onward quickly.
+The hardest, and often worst, part of the job is communicating to the contractor that has completed this preliminary design work and/or installation is that the system does not meet NFPA 13/30 requirements as is presently configured.
+Once this initial hurdle and the schedule impact are overcome, the project can proceed onward fairly quickly.

 KSA project durations range rather substantially from a couple weeks to years, depending on the project size and scope.
 In many cases, complete underground supply networks need to be designed, installed, and commissioned before a sprinkler design gets off the ground.
-This is indicative of a developing country actively working to improve its infrastructure, while also trying to evolve to modern technologies.
+This is indicative of a developing country actively working to improve its infrastructure while also trying to evolve to modern technologies.
 Due to qualified designers often not being retained by installation contractors, the third-party design review process can extend design durations while the qualified party gets up to speed on the project prior to certification.

 The utilization of US labor and/or materials, in some cases, is not a choice to many building proponents, as is the case on many Saudi Aramco projects.
 In general, the desire to have American products is a borderline point of pride for Saudi construction.
 It insinuates a minimum level of quality and safety, although many do not understand the product is only as good as the installation.